 Generally, governors should not participate in any discussions in which they may directly or indirectly benefit from a pecuniary interest, except where the relevant authority has authorised this i.e. legislation for maintained schools or articles of association for academies.
 A direct benefit refers to any personal financial benefit and an indirect benefit refers to any financial benefit you may have by virtue of a relationship to someone who stands to gain from a decision of the board.
 Both direct and indirect interests must be declared.

 Non-pecuniary interests (Conflicts of loyalty)

-There may be a non-pecuniary interest whereby the Director/Academy Representatives does not stand to gain any benefit but a declaration should still be made.
-For example, this might be where a Director / Academy Representatives has a family member working in the school.
-While the Director / Academy Representatives might not benefit personally, their judgment could be impaired if something was brought up that would affect the family member.
+There may be a non-pecuniary interest whereby the Director/Governors does not stand to gain any benefit but a declaration should still be made.
+For example, this might be where a Director / Governor has a family member working in the school.
+While the Director / Governor might not benefit personally, their judgment could be impaired if something was brought up that would affect the family member.

 Handling the conflict